 Whipped Chocolate Ganache Frosting is a lighter than buttercream frosting made with chocolate and heavy cream.
-This recipe for whipped ganache also uses a little cream cheese and powdered sugar to make a creamy frosting, firm enough to be easily piped onto your favorite small batch of cupcakes or a mini cake!
+This recipe for whipped ganache also uses a little cream cheese and powdered sugar to make a creamy frosting, firm enough to be easily piped onto your favorite small batch of cupcakes or a mini 6-inch cake!

 Whipped Chocolate Ganache Frosting